The chart content table view cell is a full-width view that provides a visual representation of one or more datasets.

 This is the visual representation of the chart data, and includes chart items (for example, bars, columns, lines, and so on), x- and y-axes with titles, axis labels, and gridlines.

+If the chart is multi series, then the chart legend should be included at the bottom of the chart plot.
 The legend explains which colors relate to which data series in the chart plot.
 For charts with only one series, the legend is not displayed.